 Focuses on advanced tools and techniques to develop strategic project management skills with an emphasis on managing technical projects.
 Explores best practices aligned for Program Management, Project Portfolio Management, and Strategic Project Leadership and Management.
 Analyzes basic cost justification techniques for making economic decisions in technical organizations.

 Analyzes operations and production activities.
 Reviews basic processes.
 Analyzes managing a production or service organization, evaluation of concepts such as inventory control, production control, procurement, quality management, planning, and forecasting.

 Examines in depth how information and information management affect the strategy, structure and operations of organizations.
-Covers Technical and organizational foundations of information systems along with contemporary approaches to building, managing and protecting information systems including hands-on work with a modern Enterprise Resource Planning (ERP) system.
-Introduces concepts of Enterprise Architecture and compares to cloud-based Software as a Service offerings.
+Covers technical and organizational foundations of information systems along with contemporary approaches to building, managing and protecting information systems.
+Includes hands-on work with a modern Enterprise Resource Planning (ERP) system.
+Compares Enterprise Architecture to cloud-based Software as a Service offerings.
 Emphasizes how information technology affects decision-making.
 Uses Excel as a decision support tool.
 Examines the ethical and legal issues raised by the capabilities of information technology.
-May be delivered online.

 Exposes students to the concepts, theories, and practices related to the behavior and attitudes of people in organizations.
 Examines issues at the individual, group, and organizational levels, including topics such as individual differences, motivation, leadership, human resource management, teamwork, and organizational design, and structure.

 Examines information systems at the general management level.
 Employs a strategic look at needs of any organization and how the function of information systems assists in the effectiveness of organizations.

 Examines advanced topics in operations research which develop decision making processes for complex organizations and systems.
 Identifies creative methods to analyze problems, develop alternative processes for decision making, and optimize processes for business and organizations.